BlackShadow/Half-Life-1-RMF-/README.md

 Make sure to compile maps with .RAD file and final mode (Full VIS and Extra RAD).
 If there's no .RAD file for the map, it doesn't need it.

+# Progress  🔋

+Half-Life Multiplayer Maps: In Progress
+Half-Life Sıngleplayer Maps: In Progress
+Other Mods: TBA